 Here's a quick example to illustrate this point.
 Say, for a short stretch of Chromosome 1, you inherited the following genotypes at three consecutive DNA markers:

 When we look at your raw 23andMe data in this spot on Chromosome 1, we'll see the following:

 The genotypes where you inherited different variants from mom and dad—in this case, the markers on the ends—are jumbled up.
 There are two possible "haplotypes" that are consistent with the raw data, and we don't know which one is your actual DNA sequence.
 It could be:

 which happens to be wrong, or it could be:

 which is right.
-The technical term for knowing which markers belong on the same chromosome together is phasing.
+The technical term for determining which alleles reside on the same chromosome together is phasing.
 DNA data like our raw data is called unphased.

 So what?
 This matters because we can learn more from long runs of many DNA markers together than we can learn from individual DNA markers alone.
 In the above example, the combination A-T-C will generally say more about your ancestry than the A, T, and C say when they are considered separately.
-Luckily, we can use statistical methods — in this case, an in-house adaptation of the well-known computational program BEAGLE — to estimate the phasing of your chromosomes.
-After your raw data are phased, the algorithm for calculating Ancestry Composition is executed separately on each phased chromosome.
+Luckily, we can use statistical methods to estimate the phasing of your chromosomes.
+After phasing your raw data, the Ancestry Composition algorithm calculates ancestry separately for each phased chromosome.